Jip-Hop/sedunlocksrv-pba/README.md

 - `--expert-password=...`: set expert password input at build; runtime stores only hash.
 - `--sedutil-fork=ChubbyAnt`: switch sedutil source fork (`Drive-Trust-Alliance` default).
 - `--config=/path/to/file`: load build variables from an alternate config file.

+When building with `--ssh`, the generated Dropbear host keys are kept in the repository `ssh/` folder and reused in later builds.
+Keep those files if you want a stable SSH host fingerprint over time.

 # sedunlocksrv-pba